blackbaud/stache1/app-src/content/tutorials/auth/index.md

 -->

-# Web API Authorization Tutorial #
+# Web API Authorization Tutorial

-This tutorial shows you how to create a small server-side application that accesses user-related data through the  {{ site.product_name_short }} Web API.

 <p class="alert alert-info">Note that by using Blackbaud developer tools, you accept our <a href="{{ site.legal }}" >Developer Terms of Use</a>. </p>